MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/responsive-ad.md

 > [!NOTE]
 > Although in Bing Ads API version 12 you can use the [Landscape Image Media Id](#landscapeimagemediaid) and [SquareImageMediaId](#squareimagemediaid), these fields are deprecated and will be removed in a future version.
 You have more flexibility and control of cropped images via the [Images](#images) field.

 **Add:** Optional.
-If [Images](#images) is set, this field is ignored and Bing Ads will automatically create a new square image asset by cropping the LandscapeImageMedia image asset.
-If [Images](#images) is not set, and if you do not set this field, Bing Ads will automatically create a new square image asset by cropping the [Landscape Image Media Id](#landscapeimagemediaid).
+If [Images](#images) is set, this field is ignored and Microsoft Advertising will automatically create a new square image asset by cropping the LandscapeImageMedia image asset.
+If [Images](#images) is not set, and if you do not set this field, Microsoft Advertising will automatically create a new square image asset by cropping the [Landscape Image Media Id](#landscapeimagemediaid).
 **Update:** Optional.
-If [Images](#images) is set, this field is ignored and Bing Ads will automatically create a new square image asset by cropping the LandscapeImageMedia image asset.
-If [Images](#images) is not set, and if you do not set this field, Bing Ads will automatically create a new square image asset by cropping the [Landscape Image Media Id](#landscapeimagemediaid).
+If [Images](#images) is set, this field is ignored and Microsoft Advertising will automatically create a new square image asset by cropping the LandscapeImageMedia image asset.
+If [Images](#images) is not set, and if you do not set this field, Microsoft Advertising will automatically create a new square image asset by cropping the [Landscape Image Media Id](#landscapeimagemediaid).
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

 ## <a name="squarelogomediaid"></a>Square Logo Media Id